HakaiInstitute/hakai-pruth-mooring-data/README.md

 - All new measurements recorded in the last few weeks should be visible online within a couple of hours.
 If you think something may not be working correctly, contact Ray
 - All new measurements recorded in the last year should be visible by the next day.
 If you think something may not be working correctly, contact Ray
 - All new measurements should be visible in the next few days.
 This really only applies if you are adding measurements recorded more than a year ago, so should not happen very often, if ever

+## Data Release
+For any changes to the data repository main branch, a series of tests are applied.
+If all tests are sucessfully completed.
+The main branch is then merge automatically to the release branch.